KaiserWerk/CertMaker-Go-SDK/README.md

 })
 ```

-### More example
+### More examples

 Please refer to the `examples` directory.

-## The DNS name/IP address verification challenge
+## The HTTP-01 challenge

+CertMaker uses a slightly simplified version of the HTTP-01 challenge.
 If the challenge is enabled on the server side, a token has to be reachable via every DNS name or IP
 address.
 This means that at least one port must be open to be used for the solving part.
-You can supply
-it using the ``certmaker.ClientSettings{}``.
+You can supply it using the ``certmaker.ClientSettings{}``.
 Email addresses have no relevance in the verification challenge.

 ## Request types

 There are two types of certificate requests.

-One is the ``SimpleRequest``, the other is the
-``*x509.CertificateRequest``.
-A ``SimpleRequest`` requests a private key with the corresponding certificate.
-A
+1. A ``SimpleRequest`` requests a private key with the corresponding certificate with the supplied request information.
-``*x509.CertificateRequest`` is created from an existing private key, so just a certificate is
+2. A ``*x509.CertificateRequest`` is created from an existing private key, so just a certificate is requested.
+This is the default that is used by most certificate authorities.
-requested.

 ## Convenience methods